Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 Content Log is an extremely important debugging tool, which you should always have on.

-Turn on both content log settings in `settings > creator`.
+Turn on both content log settings in `Settings > Creator`.
 This will show you any errors in your add-on when you enter a world with it applied.

-You can open the content log GUI in-game by pressing `ctrl+h` or by pressing `Content Log History` in the creator settings panel.
+You can open the content log GUI in-game by pressing `Ctrl + H` or by pressing `Content Log History` in the creator settings panel.
 Learn more about the content log [here](/guide/troubleshooting).

 ## Creating Your Testing World